 The Configuration section is the centralised location where you manage all elements of the SparkLayer integration on your website.
 To begin with, it is used as part of the Onboarding Process, and once you're up and running, it can then be used as a ongoing systems health-check.

-The Onboarding & Setup section guides you through the 6-step process of configuring SparkLayer.
+The Onboarding & Setup section guides you through the process of configuring SparkLayer.
 You can learn more about this here.
 Once all steps are completed, your integration is ready to go!

 Each step can be clicked either to take you to the appropriate area of the Dashboard to be configured, or expanded to show you information right there.
 For the last two steps, manual testing is required and you'll be asked to check a variety of boxes before marking the step as complete.

 In order to interact with the SparkLayer API, you'll first need to generate a unique API key that you'll use as part of your integration.

 To get started, from within the API Key section, click the 'Create new API Key' button

 When you click 'Create API Key', you'll then see your unique Client ID and Client Secret that you'll need for the API integration.